Does this test have other names?

 test.
 Other things that may affect your semen analysis include alcohol, tobacco, caffeine,

 or other recreational drugs.
-Some prescription drugs, such as cimetidine, or herbal
+Some prescription medicines, such as cimetidine, or herbal

 medicines, such as St. John's wort, can also affect the results of a semen analysis.